Squash Souffle | The Perfect Side Dish

 Mention souffle and you tend to think of things like chocolate or cheese.
 But this squash souffle shows that the basic idea can be used in so many ways, including creating a delicious side dish that works with almost any meal.

-My cousin, Renee has made this yellow squash souffle side dish so many times that I’ve lost count.
+My cousin, Renee has made this yellow squash casserole so many times that I’ve lost count.
 And I’ve enjoyed it every single time.

 Do you know how when some relatives bring their signature dish and you cry a little inside because you don’t want to eat it yet again?

-None of my family members do that with this dish.
-To me, it’s like the perfect side dish and even kids who hate vegetables ask for seconds of this creamy, fluffy squash.
+Well, this is one of those recipes for me; it’s like the perfect side dish and even kids who hate vegetables ask for seconds of this creamy, fluffy squash.

 This post may contain affiliate links, which means I get a small commission, at no additional cost to you, if you click the link and buy something.
 You can read my disclosure here